Peace negotiations in the Russo-Ukrainian war (2022–present): Ukraine

-Two months before the invasion, Ukrainian Foreign Minister Dmytro Kuleba dismissed the idea that declaring neutrality would prevent Russian aggression.
+Two months before the invasion, Ukrainian foreign minister Dmytro Kuleba dismissed the idea that declaring neutrality would prevent Russian aggression.
 He noted that Ukraine was already a neutral country in 2014 when Russia occupied Crimea and invaded the Donbas.
 In negotiations during March and April 2022, Ukraine was willing to consider a neutral status—wherein Ukraine would not join any military alliances or host forces of other nations on its territory—if it received security guarantees from its European allies.
 Reacting to Russian attacks on civilian targets later that year, Kuleba said, "There can be no 'neutrality' in the face of such mass war crimes."

-In August 2022, Zelenskyy said that he would not agree to a ceasefire that would freeze the conflict while Russia occupied 22% of Ukraine: "We explained that there will be no Minsk-3, Minsk-5, or Minsk-7.
+During the early negotiations in March 2022, Ukrainian president Zelenskyy said there could be no peace deal without a ceasefire and Russian troop withdrawal.
+In August 2022, Zelenskyy said that he would not agree to a ceasefire that would freeze the conflict indefinitely with Russia occupying 22% of Ukraine: "We explained that there will be no Minsk-3, Minsk-5, or Minsk-7.
 We will not play these games, we have lost part of our territories this way ... it is a trap".
 In September 2022, after Russia proclaimed it had annexed large swathes of Ukraine, Zelenskyy signed NATO application papers.
-Ukraine has sought security guarantees as interim measures prior to NATO accession, but there is no consensus within NATO about such an arrangement.
+Ukraine has sought security guarantees in the meantime, but there is no consensus within NATO about such an arrangement.
 In June 2023, Zelenskyy said that Ukraine was not ready to negotiate with Russian representatives unless Russia withdrew its troops.
-He repeated this refusal in January 2024.
+Since early 2025, Zelenskyy has called for an unconditional ceasefire and negotiations.